K9 Thunder: Domestic engine

+Protection

-In May 2021, Hanwha Defense announced a cooperation with the Australian company HIFraser in supplying AFSS for AS9 and AS10 for Australia.
+On 7 May 2021, Hanwha Defense announced a cooperation with the Australian company HIFraser in supplying AFSS for AS9 and AS10 for Australia.
 HIFraser will start to assist Korean company DNB Co in delivery of AFSS to Korean operated K9s as well.

-In May 2021, the K9 Vajra-T was deployed to the Ladakh region during territorial tensions between China and India.

-In February 2022, Hanwha Defense signed a MOU with the Australian company Bisalloy Steel in supplying armor plate for the AS9, AS10, and AS21 Redback to reduce manufacturing cost and to strengthen their partnership.
-Hanwha Defense plans to use armor steel from Bisalloy Steel for foreign exports, including an Egyptian variant while POSCO continues supplying for domestic production.
+In February 2022, Hanwha Defense signed a memorandum of understanding with the Australian company Bisalloy Steels in supplying armor plate for the AS9, AS10, and AS21 Redback to reduce manufacturing cost and to strengthen their partnership.
+Hanwha Defense plans to use armour steel from Bisalloy Steels for foreign exports, including an Egyptian variant, while POSCO continues to supply steel for domestic production.

-The first K9 operators conference was held at Changwon in April 2022.
-Militaries from Australia, Estonia, Finland, Norway, and South Korea shared knowhow and feedback, while the defense industries looked for joint R&D for future upgrades and new weapon systems.

-In September 2022, a K9A1 SPH and a K10 ARV demonstrated compatibility and live-fire with a variety of American munitions at Yuma Proving Ground in Arizona.
-The howitzer managed to fire 3 rounds in 16 seconds and 6 rounds in 43.3 seconds using the M795 projectiles.
-K9A1 became the first foreign platform to fire XM1113 RAP munition and achieved 53 km in shooting distance at an elevation of 900 mils.